The Perceptron

 The Perceptron was invented in 1957 by Frank Rosenblatt.
 It is a linear binary classifier, meaning it makes decisions by drawing a straight line (or hyperplane) to separate two classes of data.

-1. Dendrites receive input signals.
+1. Dendrites receive input signals (the person’s attributes).

-2. Cell Body sums the inputs.
+2. Cell Body sums the inputs multiplied by their weights.

 2. Anatomy of a Perceptron